A characterisation of linear repetitivity for cut and project sets with general polytopal windows: Complexity

 \begin{definition} We say that \(\mathcal{S}\) has {\bf constant stabiliser rank} if \(\rk(V_1) = \rk(V_2)\) for all \(V_1\), \(V_2 \in \sH_0\). \end{definition}

-\begin{definition} We say that \(\mathcal{S}\) is {\bf hyperplane spanning} if \(\langle \Gamma^V \rangle_\R =V\) for all \(V \in \sH_0\).
-That is, \(\beta_H = n-1\) in Theorem \ref{thm: generalised complexity}. \end{definition}
+\begin{definition} We say that \(\mathcal{S}\) is {\bf hyperplane spanning} if \(\langle \Gamma_<^V \rangle_\R =V\) for all \(V \in \sH_0\).
+That is, \(\beta_V = n-1\) in Theorem \ref{thm: generalised complexity}. \end{definition}

 We now collect some useful results from \cite{KoiWalII} on stabiliser ranks, indecomposability and complexity.
 Note that the properties of constant stabiliser rank, hyperplane spanning, indecomposability and the data required for Theorem \ref{thm: generalised complexity} only depend on \((\sH_0,\Gamma_<)\).
-Similarly, the omitted proofs of the results below only depend on this data, so they proceed identically to those in \cite{KoiWalII}.
-For the following, recall that all cut and project sets here are assumed to be non-periodic.
+Similarly, the omitted proofs of Lemmas \ref{lem: minimum complexity} and \ref{lem: consequences of C} below only depend on this data, so they proceed identically to those in \cite{KoiWalII} and therefore we omit the more technical proofs here.

-\begin{lemma} Each \(\alpha_f \geq d\) in Theorem \ref{thm: generalised complexity}, so that \(p(r) \gg r^d\) for any polytopal cut and project scheme. \end{lemma}
+\begin{lemma}[{\cite[Corollary 2.5]{KoiWalII}}] Each \(\alpha_f \geq d\) in Theorem \ref{thm: generalised complexity}, so that \(p(r) \gg r^d\) for any polytopal cut and project scheme. \end{lemma}